ZivoMartin/AVANCEMENT-PROJET-STAGE/criteres.md

     * how : we press the tab key and cycle through all the elements of the web page
     * why :  In the keyboard scenarios, we're trying to test whether it's possible to use keyboard commands like tab.

+* Press the Enter key on an item to navigate.
+    * how : press enter on a tab-selected element such as a href to navigate to another page
+    * why : after testing "tab", we test whether we can interact with the selected element

 * Copy and paste with keyboard
     * how : select a text with the mouse (if possible), then press control+C, then go to an input field and press control+V
     * why :  In the keyboard scenarios, we're trying to test whether it's possible to use keyboard commands like a copy paste.